Syed-Ammar-21/Syed-Ammar-21/README.md

 # Hi, I'm Syed Ammar 👋

-**Computer Engineer · Full-Stack Developer · SQA Engineer** ISO 27001 Certified | FAST NUCES
+Computer Engineer · Full-Stack Dev · SQA | ISO 27001 Certified · FAST NUCES

 > I build software, audit it, and now I'm learning to secure it.
 > Stacking skills across development, quality assurance, and cloud security — one discipline at a time.